broadinstitute/quickboard/docs/beginner_example.md

     plugins=[     # Notice we use just "plugins" now plg.DataFilterChecklist(
             header='Toggle Including Days',
-            control_type='plot_control',     # Important that this be filled as so, since this plugin controls a plot data_col='day',
+            data_col='day',
             data_values=['Mon', 'Wed', 'Fri']    # List of column values to put in the checklist )